- Haka Ka Mate Attribution Act guidelines

 - Disclosure of origin requirements in the patents regime

 - Intellectual property

-A geographical indication is used to identify a good as being from a particular place where the good also possesses a certain quality, reputation or other characteristic attributable to its geographical origin.
+A geographical indication identifies a good as originating in a region, area or locality where its quality, reputation or other characteristic is attributable to that geographical origin.

 Protection for geographical indications in New Zealand